enj/website/content/en/docs/tasks/administer-cluster/kms-provider.md

 ---
 <!-- overview -->
 This page shows how to configure a Key Management Service (KMS) provider and plugin to enable secret data encryption.
 Currently there are two KMS API versions.
-New integrations should use KMS v2 as it offers significantly better performance characteristics than v1.
+New integrations that only need to support Kubernetes v1.27+ should use KMS v2 as it offers significantly better performance characteristics than v1.

 ## {{% heading "prerequisites" %}}